pungkula1337anka/Voice-Stuff/PlayArtist.md

 - **6: The fuzzy search python script** <br>

-This is where the magic happends.
+This is where the magic happends. <br>
-Within your /config dir, create a file called 'find_closest_directory.py' Paste in the code at the bottom of this page.
+Within your /config dir, create a file called 'find_closest_directory.py'<br>
+Paste in the code at the bottom of this page. <br>

 <br><br>
 Your all set, try it out!<br><br>